-- Turbines shall not be allowed or permitted unless they are setback a minimum of two (2) times the highest blade height measured in a straight line from the closest property line. - Turbines shall not be allowed or permitted unless applicant clearly demonstrates noise will not exceed the 41 dBA Fast Lmax daytime at the closest property line and 39 dBA Fast Lmax nighttime. - Turbines shall not be allowed with lights. - Turbines and associated development shall not be allowed on slopes of 20% or greater. - Noticeable shadowing, shadow flicker, and the risk of ice throw from wind turbines is prohibited. - Maximum turbine height is 120 feet; maximum blade length is 20 feet. - The rated capacity of the systems shall not substantially exceed the on-site electric usage of the end-user and shall not be interconnected to the electric utility system.
+- Turbines shall not be allowed or permitted unless they are setback a minimum of two (2) times the highest blade height measured in a straight line from the closest property line.
+Highest blade height is measured from the base of the turbine to the tip of a blade in its upright, vertical position. - Turbines shall not be allowed or permitted unless applicant clearly demonstrates noise will not exceed the 41 dBA Fast Lmax daytime at the closest property line and 39 dBA Fast Lmax nighttime. - Turbines shall not be allowed with lights. - Turbines and associated development shall not be allowed on slopes of 20% or greater. - Noticeable shadowing, shadow flicker, and the risk of ice throw from wind turbines is prohibited. - The highest blade height allowed, as measured from the base off the turbine to the tip of a blade in its upright, vertical position is 120 feet; maximum blade length is 20 feet. - The rated capacity of the systems shall not substantially exceed the on-site electric usage of the end-user. - Turbines are subject to restrictions set out in Sections 207 and 209 or these regulations.